 Google Maps has undergone some big changes recently, and a few of the tools have been moved around.
-Let's take a look at how to share specific maps with our Google Plus audience and other people.
+Let’s take a look at how to share a map on Google Maps.

 Finding a map

 There are a number of ways you might find a map that you’d like to share or use, but they all lead to one place: A Google Maps page.
 It’s from a Maps page that we’re able to share that location.
 Before we move on, I’d just like to touch on how maps might commonly appear for your customers as they find your business via search.

 Below we have a screenshot showing the first result for the phrase “dash media” on Google.
 As you can see, in addition to our website link, information about our business is being pulled, and displayed, from our Google My Business Listing.
 This information includes images, contact information, hours of operation and Google reviews.
 It also includes our Maps listing.
 By the way, check out